What is diverticular disease?

 - Holes or tears

 Can diverticular disease be prevented?Experts don’t know how to keep diverticular disease from happening.
-But once you have diverticulosis it may be possible to stop diverticulitis by eating a high-fiber diet.
+But once you have diverticulosis it may be possible to decrease your risk of diverticulitis by eating a high-fiber diet.
+You do not need to avoid corn, nuts, or seeds.

-Living with diverticular diseaseIf you have diverticulosis, follow your health care provider’s advice to help stop diverticulitis.
+Living with diverticular diseaseIf you have diverticulosis, follow your healthcare provider’s advice.
 Some people with diverticulosis will get diverticulitis.
 A few will have diverticular bleeding.

 - The most common symptom is belly or abdominal pain.